Augmenta-tech/Notch-with-Data-in-TD/README.md

 # [Notch](https://www.notch.one/) with Data in TD

-A simple example for use Notch inside Touchdesigner with Tuio protocol and Augmenta
+A simple example for use Notch inside Touchdesigner with Tuio protocol and Augmenta.

 ![Notch](https://user-images.githubusercontent.com/64955193/138240148-88059a8d-7a11-4e27-8644-0a5f42511c0c.PNG)